cdbale/Hackathon/README.md

 1. Varying Legally Defined Terms

 The key terms used in this project (see below) have a variety of different definitions.
-These definitions are provided from a variety of stakeholders: legislatures crafting regulation, courts in their legal decisions, standards committees who provide varying frameworks, etc. Our project focuses instead on core privacy principles in the spirit of these definitions and created standard definitions from a variety of sources for the purposes of this limited scope of analysis.
+These definitions are provided from different resources and stakeholders: legislatures crafting regulation, courts in their legal decisions, standards committees who provide varying frameworks, etc. Our project focuses instead on core privacy principles in the spirit of these definitions and created standard definitions from a variety of sources for the purposes of the limited scope of this analysis.
 However, we recognize that these terms are arguably nuanced.
 As such, in future work, we will look to further explore these various definitions.

 2. Technological Solution